Reasons for Breast Revision Surgery

 Some women will be unhappy with their breast size following breast augmentation surgery.
 They may desire a secondary surgery to replace the implant with one of a different size, texture or shape.
 Some women may want to go from saline to silicone, or vice versa to achieve the results they desire.

 Scar tissue that has formed around the implant may create a capsular contracture.
 When this occurs, excessive tightening of the capsule will result in a hard feel of the breast.
-Sometimes, in order to correct this, a capsulectomy must occur.
+Sometimes, in order to correct this, we will perform a capsulectomy.
 This is the removal of scar tissue from around the implant.
 In general, silicone implants have a higher incidence of capsular contracture (approximately 10-15% chances) than saline implants (5% chance).